22 Essential iPad Apps For College Students (+5 Awesome Games)

 Add in lots of power-ups, gadgets, vehicles, and challenges, though, and the game becomes pretty damn addicting.
 Almost as addicting as…

-I’m not kidding when I say that almost everyone who rides trains in Japan plays Puzzle and Dragons.
+.
 It’s the most popular mobile game in Japan right now, and when I was there last, everyone’s phone screens showed the same thing: those familiar orbs and monsters.

 Puzzle and Dragons is probably my favorite iOS game.
 It’s incredibly simple on the surface, but fiendishly complex when you get into it, and deeply addicting.